-- a. identifying related parties and relevant transactions; Related Party Transactions, and ordinary citizen transactions concerning Key Management Personnel, their close family members and entities controlled or jointly controlled by any of them - b. identifying outstanding balances, including commitments, between Council and its related parties - c. establishing systems to capture and record the Related Party Transactions and information about those transactions - d. identifying the circumstances in which disclosure of the items in (a) and (b) are required - e. determining the disclosures to be made about those items in the general purpose financial statements for the purpose of complying with the AASB 124
+- a. identifying related parties and relevant transactions; Related Party Transactions, and ordinary citizen transactions concerning Key Management Personnel, their close family members and entities controlled or jointly controlled by any of them - b. identifying outstanding balances, including commitments, between Council and its related parties - c. establishing systems to capture and record the Related Party Transactions and information about those transactions - d. identifying the circumstances in which disclosure of the items in Clauses 1.
+And 2. are required; and - e. determining the disclosures to be made about those items in the general-purpose financial statements for the purpose of complying with the AASB 124